keenlabs/keen-gem/README.md

 ### Changelog

 ##### 0.8.3
-+ Add support for getting a list of a projects collections
++ Add support for getting a list of a project's collections

 ##### 0.8.2
 + Add support for `median` and `percentile` analysis